 Georgetown is a very small city located in the state of Illinois.
-With a population of 3,059 people and just one neighborhood, Georgetown is the 465th largest community in Illinois.
-Georgetown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 3,026 people and just one neighborhood, Georgetown is the 465th largest community in Illinois.
+Much of the housing stock in Georgetown was built prior to World War II, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Georgetown is generally considered to be a blue-collar town.
 46.67% of the Georgetown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Georgetown is a city of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Georgetown who work in sales jobs (17.35%), office and administrative support (12.24%), and teaching (9.12%).

-Telecommuters are a relatively large percentage of the workforce: 14.90% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Georgetown telecommute to their jobs.
+Overall, about 14.90% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Georgetown, however, the average commute to work is quite long.
 On average, people spend 30.83 minutes each day getting to work, which is significantly higher than the national average.